-Although it is safe for most people to eat a bowl of spinach per day, people should be careful while eating excessive spinach every day.
-There are no side effects of eating spinach every day if consumed in limited quantities.
+Although it is safe for most people to eat a bowl of spinach per day, you should be careful to eat it in moderation.

 This vegetable helps in reducing the risks of high blood sugar, high blood pressure, and cancer.
 Spinach is also good for the skin, hair, and eyesight.
 Advantages of eating limited quantities of spinach every day include: